TritonDataCenter/rfd/rfd/0026/README.md

   * Requires to document and communicate billing of different storage capacities without using packages, which is not common and might be confusing.

+#### Transparently mapping (quantizing) input size parameter to available sizes

+Users would provide a number representing a size when creating a NFS shared volume.
+That number would be transparently quantized to the closest available size.
+The request would result in an error only if the input size parameter is greater than the maximum available size.

+Note that this the solution that the current prototype implements.

+Pros:
+  * Easy to use: users can specify almost arbitrary sizes and the request succeeds most of the time (considering only failures related to the input parameters validation).
+  * Keeps the one to one mapping between storage VMs and NFS shared volumes as an implementation detail.
+  * Does not require to add addition `ListVolumesSizes` API endpoints.

+Cons:
+  * Actual allocated storage differs, sometimes by tens of GBs, from the requested size, which could lead to users misunderstanding what storage is actually allocated.
+  * Does not allow users to make smart decisions about requested size.
+    Requesting 101 GBs would mean allocating 200GBs of storage, while requesting 100GBs would mean allocating 100GBs less.
+A difference in 1GB could mean a significant difference in cost that would not be explicitly presented to users.
+  * Requires to document and communicate billing of different storage capacities without using packages, which is not common and might be confusing.

 #### Current position

 If the goal of NFS shared volumes is to expose the mapping between a single VM